 Disclosure: We may get commissions for purchases made through links in this post.

-Looking for eco friendly water filter options?
+Looking for the best eco friendly water filters?

 The problem is, many water filters – from simple filter jugs to powerful countertop systems contain a lot of plastic parts.